fastnx/fastnx/notes/Nintendo Store Format (NSP).md

 - Nintendo Submission Package
 - Downloadable
-- Contains a lot of files inside of a PartFS
+- Contains a lot of files inside a PartFS